invibeme/slate/source/includes/chekin_online.md

 ```

-This endpoint allows you to send an online check in to the guest by SMS or email.
+This endpoint allows you to create a Check-in Online.
+Once you create a Check-in Online, a link is sent to the guest by SMS or email.

-Optionally includes the opening of locks by Bluetooth or RFID, OCR Web services, and Biometric Matching services.
+The guest will be able to open the link and complete his data through a Web App to be sent to the police.

+Optionally you can add and/or combine extra features with the Check-in Online:
+ - A Web OCR scanner, combined with a Biometric Match service, can be added to verify the identity of the guest.
+ - If you use electronic locks of one of our supported brands, you can use Chekin Key App to give the guest direct access to the room using Bluetooth, after verifying his identity.

+Support for RFID locks comming soon.

 ### HTTP Request